 Whether you’re looking to save money, lower your tax bill, or simply have confidence you took smart year-end actions, there are many things you can do to help lower your tax bill.

 But today I’m going to share my two simple last-minute tax tips!
-These two last-minute tips have pretty universal relevance to small business owners.
+These two last-minute tips have nearly universal relevance to small business owners.
 And best yet?
 They’re easy to implement!
 So let’s get going…

 #1) Defer your business’ income.